SmithKatrinaIT/SpringBoot-Microservices/README.md

   - Microservice Registry:
     - Spring Cloud Netflix Eureka: ability to Load Balance services
   - API Gateway using Spring Cloud

-#### Spring Cloud Config Server
+- Spring Cloud Config Server
-  - Acts as the central location for the configuration files for all the microservices registered with the Eureka Server
+  - Acts as the central location for the registered microservices configuration files within the Eureka Server
-  - It is a separate REPO on to itself located:
+  - It is a separate REPO on to itself located here:
     - [Config-Server] (https://github.com/SmithKatrinaIT/SpringBoot-Microservices-Config-Server.git)
+- Spring Cloud Bus: the message broker that loads the configuration changes automatically
+ - RabitMQ
+ - Docker